High vs Low FODMAP Foods: The Complete Reference Guide

 - P — Polyols: sorbitol and mannitol, found in stone fruits, mushrooms, and sugar-free products

-Not everyone is sensitive to all five categories.
-Some people react only to fructans, others only to polyols.
-This is why the full elimination phase (removing all high-FODMAP foods) is followed by a structured reintroduction phase — to identify your personal triggers.
+Not everyone reacts to all five categories.
+Some people only have trouble with fructans, others only with polyols.
+This is exactly why the full elimination phase (cutting out all high-FODMAP foods) is followed by a structured reintroduction phase — so you can pinpoint your personal triggers instead of avoiding everything forever.

-Important: The low-FODMAP diet is a diagnostic tool, not a permanent lifestyle.
-The goal is to identify which specific FODMAPs trigger your symptoms, then build the widest possible diet that keeps you comfortable.
+Worth knowing: The low-FODMAP diet is a diagnostic tool, not a permanent lifestyle.
+The goal is to figure out which specific FODMAPs trigger your symptoms, then build the broadest diet you can that still keeps you comfortable.

 High FODMAP Foods to Limit